sazzadkhan99/profile-card-component/README.md

 ### The challenge

-Build a responsive recipe page using semantic HTML and clean CSS that matches a given design (likely from Frontend Mentor).
+Build a responsive profile card component using semantic HTML and clean CSS that matches a given design (likely from Frontend Mentor).

 ### Screenshot